Gui Rochat: Private career in the Fine Arts

 A beautiful portrait of supposedly his mother by Joseph Ducreux was given to the New Orleans Museum of Art.
-It is thought to have been painted by him when he was a pupil of the pastelist Quentin de La Tour showing his talent at the age of about twenty.
-A major painting of the rare composition of "Venus Castigating Amor" attributed to Claude Mellan went to a Paris collection.
-A very fine small oil on copper of the "Penitent Saint Magdalene" thought to be by the rare Jacques de Bellange from around 1605 when working with the engraver Crispijn de Passe is now in a Palm Beach collection.
-A beautiful, discovered "Young Christ" by Frere Luc is now owned by the community of Sezanne, France.
-And a remarkable image of "Saint Catherine of Alexandria" by Charles Poerson was sold to the Musee Georges de la Tour in Vic-sur-Seille, where the artist was born.
+It is thought to have been painted by him when he was about 20 years old and a pupil of the pastelist Quentin de La Tour.
+A painting of the composition of Venus Castigating Amor, attributed to Claude Mellan, went to a Paris collection.
+A small oil-on-copper of Penitent Saint Magdalene, thought to be by Jacques de Bellange from around 1605 when working with the engraver Crispijn de Passe, is now in a Palm Beach collection.
+A Young Christ by Frére Luc is now owned by the community of Sezanne, France.
+And an image of Saint Catherine of Alexandria by Charles Poerson was sold to the Musee Georges de la Tour in Vic-sur-Seille, where the artist was born.
 This painting went through Christie’s New York and Artcurial in Paris without being recognized.